On the Graph Theory of Majority Illusions: Theoretical Results and Computational Experiments: Illusions in Arbitrary Networks

-\section{Illusions in arbitrary networks}
+\section{Illusions in Arbitrary Networks}

-Our overall goal is to discover which social networks allow for majority illusions to occur.
+Our overall goal is to discover which social networks allow for illusions to occur.
 Since this is equivalent to asking which graphs can be colored in some specific way, we build on existing results from vertex colorings to obtain results about majority illusions.
-Recall that a coloring is called \emph{proper} when no two neighbors are assigned the same color.
-The weaker notion of majority coloring \cite{Anholcer2020, Kreutzer2017} is immediately relevant to us.
-In a majority coloring, each vertex is in what we described as majority opposition: at least half of its neighbors are of a different color than its own.
-For coherence with the rest of the paper, we call this a \emph{weak} majority coloring here:
+Recall that, in graph theory, a coloring is called \emph{proper} when no two neighbors are assigned the same color.
+The weaker notion of majority coloring \cite{Anholcer2020,Bosek2019,Kreutzer2017} is immediately relevant to us.
+In a majority coloring, \emph{all} vertices are in what we described as weak majority opposition: at least half of its neighbors are of a different color than its own.
+For coherence with the rest of the paper, we call this a \emph{weak} majority coloring here: \begin{definition}[weak majority $2$-coloring] A weak majority $2$-coloring of a graph $G=\langle V,E\rangle$ is a $2$-coloring $c$ such that, for each $i\in V:M_{N_i}\neq c(i)$. \end{definition}